 The client, horrified by Mark’s threats of violence, calls Mark’s boss to complain.
 Mark gets fired and spends the rest of his days working in a traveling carnival, rigging ring-toss games and wondering what happened to his life.
 (No offense to carnies and other circus-folk.
 Mark is just bitter.)

-Heed this simple rule and you can avoid Mark’s fate of being a bitter carny.
+Heed this simple rule and you can avoid Mark’s fate of becoming a bitter carny.
 (Unless you’re into that sort of thing.
 In that case, have at it.)